ViaQ/Main/README-install.md

     NAME          CLUSTER-IP      EXTERNAL-IP   PORT(S)     AGE
     logging-mux   172.30.215.88   10.0.0.3      24284/TCP   1h

-mux also creates a `TCP JSON` listener.  *THIS IS INSECURE - USE WITH CAUTION*.
-By default it listens to port `23456`.
-You can use this for testing clients that do not support fluentd secure_forward.  e.g.

-    $ echo '{"hello":"world","@timestamp":"2017-05-23T21:27:52.554908+00:00"}' | \
-      nc --send-only 192.168.122.4 23456

-The externalIP value should be the IP address of your `eth0` interface, or whichever interface on the machine is used for external egress.
-The script should automatically determine this.
-If it is unable to, specify it with the environment variable `MUX_PUBLIC_IP`:
+The externalIP value should be the IP address of your `eth0` interface, or whichever interface on the machine is used for external egress, that you configured with the `openshift_ip` in Ansible.

-    # MUX_HOST=mux.logging.test MUX_PUBLIC_IP=192.168.122.4 \
-      MUX_NAMESPACES="my-first-namespace my-other-ns" ./setup-mux.sh

 You can test with `openssl s_client` like this:

     # echo hello | openssl s_client -quiet -connect localhost:24284
     depth=1 CN = openshift-signer@1480618407